Malachite01/deezer_to_mp3/README.md

 After obtaining your playlist number, simply execute the python script, and paste your playlist number.
 The script will then start saving your playlist in a temporary file that will be removed at the end of the download.
 After that, a "songs" folder will be created next to the script, in which all of your playlist will be stored as mp3 files.

+The progress bar at the bottom is the progress of your whole playlist download, and when a song is downloaded, its name is printed in the console.

 # Disclaimer